mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

     - If the arrays do not have the same rank, prepend the shape of the lower rank array with 1s until both shapes have the same length.
     - The two arrays are said to be compatible in a dimension if they have the same size in the dimension, or if one of the arrays has size 1 in that dimension.
     - The arrays can be broadcast together if they are compatible in all dimensions.
-    - After broadcasting, each array behaves as if it had shape equal to the elementwise maximum of shapes of the two input arrays.
+    - After broadcasting, each array behaves as if it had a shape equal to the elementwise maximum of shapes of the two input arrays.
     - In any dimension where one array had size 1 and the other array had size greater than 1, the first array behaves as if it were copied along that dimension

 #### Avoid explicit for-loops over indices/axes at all costs.
 * For-loops will dramatically slow down your code (~10-100x)

-* Sqaurring each elemt of a mtrix using for loops and power operation
+* Sqaurring each element of a matrix using for loops and power operation

 ```python